Why negative keywords are essential to Google Ads performance

 Why use negative keywords?

 When you use keywords in your Google Ads account, often they may be triggered by irrelevant search terms unrelated to your business.
 Negative keywords are used so that you do not waste money on irrelevant search terms for products or services you do not offer.
+So, negative keywords help control when your ads show and therefore boost profit, because the search terms align more with your offering and so convert to leads or sales at a better rate.

 What’s a keyword match type?

-[tennis shoes] is an exact match keyword and will have a narrower range of search terms that trigger the keyword.
+As a Google Ads consultant, Espan Digital uses two keyword match types: phrase match and exact match. “tennis shoes” is a phrase match keyword and will show ads when other words are added to it when someone searches Google, so your ads can show for the searches “tennis shoes”, “blue tennis shoes” and “tennis shoes white”. [tennis shoes] is an exact match keyword and will have a narrower range of search terms that trigger the keyword.
 In times gone by, the only search term that could trigger the exact match keyword would be the exact term “tennis shoes” searched in Google.
 However, Google has loosened the matching in recent years and other words added to the search terms will also trigger your exact match keywords.
+Some experts have suggested that Google will move away from exact and phrase match and more towards “broad” match, a much looser match type, which will make negative keywords even more important.

 How do I find negative keywords?